American Shared Hospital Services: Solid Core Earnings And Exciting Growth Potential Offer Value

 4. Second and Third Mevion S250 Sytems

 We believe that AMS will be successful in placing these two systems.
 We also assume that their profitability will be similar to the Orlando unit.
-There is about a two year construction and development period from the time of contractual agreement to actual operations for the PBRT units.
+There is about a two-year construction and development period from the time of contractual agreement to actual operations for the PBRT units.
 Therefore we assume they will each be contributing $0.06 EPS in 2020.
 Using a 15 P/E multiple and discounting back (at a 15% discount rate) to early 2018 brings their combined value to $1.30 per share.

 5. Excess Profits From The Three Mevion Systems